t0nghe/thesis_code/readme.md

 # Profile

 My name is Tonghe Wang.
-I obtained MA in Language Technology at UU in 2020.
-This is a profile that reflects how I've been learning and improving my skills.
+I obtained MA in Computational Linguistics/Language Technology at Uppsala University, Sweden in 2020.
+This is a profile that reflects my academic achievement and my learning track.

-## Programming Learning
+## Learning Projects

-I regularly practice programming in Python and JavaScript by solving LeetCode challenges.
-My solutions are shared in [n00bcode](https://github.com/t0nghe/n00bcode) repository.
+My personal learning projects are shared in the [learning](https://github.com/t0nghe/learning) repository.
+Specifically, I learn about algorithms and data structures by solving LeetCode challenges in Python and JavaScript.
+I learn JavaScript-based web development following the *[Full Stack Open](https://fullstackopen.com/en/)* online course given by Helsinki University.
+I read *[Hands-On Machine Learning 2](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)* to better understand machine learning and deep learning techniques.
+These are long-term projects and I'll tackle them step by step.

 ## Courses I Took